Robert A. Heinlein: His Life and Work

 His ascent to the top of the SF field was so rapid as to be mind-boggling.
 By 1942, just three years and two months after "Life-Line," he had published 25 short stories and three serialized novels in Astounding and other magazines, the majority of which have been reprinted many times in various collections.
 At times he resorted to the use of several pseudonyms, usually applied to those that did not fit into the aforementioned Future History, but also utilized on stories deemed less than his best efforts or so that more than one of his stories could be printed in the same issue of a magazine.
 RAH was the Guest of Honor at three separate World Science Fiction Conventions, a feat yet to be duplicated by any other, and the first of these occasions was in 1941, only slightly more than two years following that first short story.
 World War 2 intervened, and RAH spent the duration in Philadelphia at the Naval Air Experimental Station, having been rejected in his bid to be reinstated to active service.
 Among other things he worked on the development of high-altitude pressure suits for Navy pilots, an experience he would put to good use in several of his stories concerning spacesuits.
 He did not publish another story until 1947, but this time was successful in being the first of the genre writers to be printed outside of the genre periodicals.
 "The Green Hills of Earth"- which relates the adventures of Rhysling, the Blind Singer of the Spaceways- appeared in The Saturday Evening Post, and it heralded the beginning of another prolific period.
 That year also saw the publication of Rocket Ship Galileo, the first of his novels (and his weakest I'm afraid) to be issued in book form.
 It was also the first in the enormously successful series of "juvenile" novels, many of which are considered by some to be his greatest contributions to the genre.

-Many SF historians and critics point to 1961's Stranger in a Strange Land as being a turning point in RAH's career, and it was in many ways although in my opinion not in the sense others mean it.
+Many SF historians and critics point to 1961's Stranger in a Strange Land as being a turning point in RAH's career, and it was in many ways, although in my opinion not in the sense others mean it.
 Certainly it was a departure from his formulaic high-adventure type of SF, and in some ways it can be considered more a fantasy than science fiction.
-In terms of style and content however, the only distinctions that I would make are that the ideas presented were more important than the plot, and that RAH was able for the first time to deal forthrightly with the sexual nature of man.
-The ideas and philosophy of RAH were always in his writings, only earlier they were more subtly placed in distinctive bits of dialogue or exposition.
-SiaSL was Heinlein unleashed in a cascade of ideas ranging from politics, religion and art, to the hypocritical sexual mores of American culture.
-One thing of which many are possibly not aware, even long-time SF fans and RAH devotees, is that this novel was written, re-written, and then excessively edited over the course of a twelve year period begining in 1949.
+In terms of style and content however, the only distinctions that I would make are that the ideas presented were more important than the plot, and that RAH was able for the first time to deal forthrightly with the sexual nature of man (or at least the way he perceived it).
+One thing of which many are possibly not aware is that this novel was written, re-written, and then excessively edited over the course of a twelve year period begining in 1949.
 This is the period in his career where he published the bulk of the juveniles and several of his most popular novels, including The Puppet Masters and The Door into Summer as well as the two previously mentioned Hugo winners.
 It is ridiculous to say that in 1961 his writing career took an abrupt right turn.
 During the '40s and '50s, RAH had broadened the scope and essence of SF, introducing the disciplines of politics, economics, sociology, anthropology, and semantics to the genre, and yet he still longed to break out of the confining restrictions prevalent in the field.
 At the same time he had doubts about the marketability of SiaSL and expressed these worries many times in letters and phone calls to his agent.

 Glory Road is another of my all-time favorite RAH novels, and one of these days I will attempt to devote more time and attention to a thorough review of it as well.
 For now I will say that in addition to its being a rollicking good action-adventure yarn, RAH took advantage of the "fish-out-of-water" nature of the tale to skewer and disect many of our treasured - but perhaps false - notions concerning sex and the man/woman dichotomy.
 It has been said by many of his critics that RAH abandoned his readership base and alienated them with "opinions as facts."
 Even though I do not agree with a few of his opinions I am still grateful that RAH did present them in the context of what I consider to be very entertaining narratives.
 I will always prefer to read someone who is not afraid to lay his thoughts on the line rather than hide behind the plot as if he, the writer, did not exist.
 The only distinction I would make between his earlier and later work is that after the success of SiaSL RAH was afforded the luxury of writing about subjects that meant a great deal to him, not limiting himself to a style or type of story that was expected of him.